nickrallison/obs-std/test_vaults/reference_linked_noself/rust_ownership.md

 After the move, you can no longer use `s1`.
 This prevents double free error because when `s2` and `s1` go out of scope, only `s2` will attempt to free the memory.

 Rust also has a feature called *borrowing*.
-You can have unlimited borrows for read-only access (immutable borrows), or one borrow for write access (mutable borrow).
+You can have unlimited borrows for read-only access ([[mutability.md|immutable]] borrows), or one borrow for write access ([[mutability.md|mutable]] borrow).
 But you can't have both at the same time.
 This is enforced at compile time and is known as Rust's borrow checker.
 Here's an example:

 ```rust
 let mut s = String::from("hello");